rishi-xyz/cryptai/README.md

 ##  Features

 -  **Natural Language to Blockchain Interaction**
-  - Ask questions like: "What my wallet balance?" or "Send 5 SUI to Alice."
+  - Ask questions like: "What my wallet balance?" or "Send 5 eth to Alice."
 -  **Secure Wallet Integration**
   - Powered by `@suiet/wallet-kit` with support for multiple Sui wallets.
 -  **Smart Contract Query & Execution**
   - Read and write to Move-based smart contracts.
 -  **AI-Powered by Google Gemini + Vercel AI SDK**
   - Real-time responses from a fine-tuned LLM connected to blockchain logic.
--  **Sui SDK Support**
-  - Interact with the blockchain using `@mysten/sui.js`.

 ---